localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 {{< img src="hot-swapping-python-lambda-functions.png" >}}

-AWS Lambda is a serverless function system that allows you to write code in various popular languages and run it on the AWS ecosystem.
+AWS Lambda is a Serverless Function as a Service (FaaS) system that allows you to write code in your favorite programming language and run it on the AWS ecosystem.
 Unlike deploying your code on a server, you can now break down your application into many independent functions and deploy them as a singular units.
 With the help of AWS Lambda, you can strive for more modular code that can be tested and debugged while integrated with the AWS infrastructure and your core system.

-However, iterating over your Lambda functions can be tiresome to manage.
-The primary reason is that the Lambda function would need to be deployed on every change before you can test or debug.
-It is especially true when you have many functions dependent on each other.
-Without testing, you can end up with a higher chance of having critical bugs in the production, and you will find it much more expensive to find the defect and fix it.
+However, iterating over your Lambda functions can be a slow process.
+When developing with AWS, Lambda functions need to be re-deployed on every change before you can test or debug.
+Having many functions that depend on each other or rely on other AWS services can create really slow development loops that impede progress and cost money.
+These slow loops incentivizes developers to deploy changes without testing them properly.
+Suddenly, you may be deploying critical bugs to production, and it will be much more expensive to find the defect and fix it.

-LocalStack was created to solve this kind of problem!
-LocalStack is a cloud-service emulator that can run in a single container on your local machine and provide you with the capability to run your cloud and serverless applications without connecting to a remote provider.
-LocalStack facilitates a simplified testing and development workflow by providing a local container where all your "cloud" resources are available and can be configured to run automated tests based on any changes.
+LocalStack was created to solve this kind of problem.
+LocalStack is a cloud service emulator that can run in a single container on your local machine or in your CI environment, which lets you run your cloud and serverless applications without connecting to an AWS account.
+All cloud resources your application depend on are now available locally, allowing you to run automated tests of your application in an AWS environment without the need for costly AWS developer accounts, slow re-deployments, or transient errors from remote connections.

-With LocalStack, you can avoid deploying your Lambdas with every change , to debug and test it, and rather mount your code directly into the container and run it.
-It is a great way to test your code from your source directory without having to deploy it on AWS.
+Moreover, with LocalStack, you can avoid deploying your Lambdas with every change to debug and test it.
+Rather, LocalStack can mount your source code directly into a Lambda and run it.
+It is a great way to test your code on every change without having to deploy it on AWS, or even re-running your deployment scripts.

 ## Anatomy of a Lambda Function

-Let's take a look at a simple Python Lambda example:
+To understand how this works and how it can help you, let's first take a look at a simple Python Lambda example:

 ```python
 import json